pnsaevik/ladim_plugins/ladim_plugins/sedimentation/README.md

 To create a release file, use the command

-`python -m ladim_plugins.sedimentation.make_release release.yaml out.rls`
+`makrel makrel.yaml out.rls`

-where `release.yaml` is the release config file, and `out.rls` is the output particle release file.
-For details about the config file, see the attached example `release.yaml` in the sedimentation module directory.
+where `makrel.yaml` is the release config file, and `out.rls` is the output particle release file.
+For details about the config file, see the attached example `makrel.yaml` in the sedimentation module directory.

 ## Output